 Theme programming often includes topics of diversity and identity.
 Staff host "Real Talk" discussions about current events and controversies, campus-wide panels, and presentations by local speakers and activists.

-The Unity staff is comprised of 6 Community Facilitators, 1 Spirituality Facilitator, 1 Faculty Director, 1 Assistant Resident Director, and 1 Resident Director.
+The Unity RLC staff is comprised of 6 Community Facilitators (CFs), 1 Spirituality Facilitator (SFs), 1 Faculty Director (FD), 1 Assistant Resident Director (ARDs), and 1 Resident Director (RD).

 - Sarita Tamayo-Moraga, Ph.D., Religious Studies Department, Faculty Director

-CFs in McLaughlin-Walsh support a floor of approximatley 40 students.
-All student staff on campus recieve training in conflict resolution and roommate mediation, crisis response, community building, and campus resources, and are present in their community to support their residents.
+CFs in McLaughlin-Walsh support a floor of approximately 40 residents.
+All student staff on campus receive training in conflict resolution and roommate mediation, crisis response, community building, and campus resources, and are present in their community to support their residents.
 Students can contact their Community Facilitator or Leadership Team directly for support.

 McLaughlin-Walsh Residence Hall

-McLaughlin Walsh is a three-story building with two wings, with common spaces located on each floor in the center of the building.
+McLaughlin-Walsh is a three-story building with two wings, with common spaces located on each floor in the center of the building.
 Rooms are traditional doubles with a vanity and sink in each space.
 Communal restrooms, one male and one female, are on each floor.
-Approximately 40 students live on each wing, with one Community Facilitator.
+Approximately 40 residents live on each wing, with one Community Facilitator.

-In the space directly outside of the buiding, a sand volleyball court, connect four game, and cornhole set are available for student use.
-Picnic tables and adirondack chairs with umbrellas provide additional outdoor study spaces.
+In the space directly outside of the building, a sand volleyball court, connect four game, and cornhole set are available for student use.
+Picnic tables and Adirondack chairs with umbrellas provide additional outdoor gathering spaces.

-Each RLC is coordinated by Leadership Team comprised of a live-in Resident Director (RD), Faculty Director (FD), Spirituality Facilitator(s), and Assistant Resident Director(s).
+Each RLC is coordinated by a Leadership Team comprised of a live-in Resident Director, Faculty Director, Spirituality Facilitator, and Assistant Resident Director(s).
 Your RLC’s Leadership Team is a valuable resource and its members can help you with both personal and academic concerns.